hphelion/documentation/object-storage.tutorial.installing-and-using-swift-cli-client.md

     swift -A https://region-a.geo-1.identity.hpcloudsvc.com:35357/v2.0/ -V 2.0 --os-username=my_email@example.com --key=my_password --os-storage-url=https://region-a.geo-1.objects.hpcloudsvc.com/v1.0/13632180903902 --os-tenant-id=my_tenant_id list

-I can use the swift "list" command to also list the contents of a specific container by simply specifying a container name at the end of the swift "list" subcommand.
+I can use the Swift "list" command to also list the contents of a specific container by simply specifying a container name at the end of the swift "list" subcommand.
 Suppose I have a container called "my_first_container".
 Then I would enter the following to list that container's filenames:

     swift -A https://region-a.geo-1.identity.hpcloudsvc.com:35357/v2.0/ -V 2.0 --os-username=my_email@example.com --key=my_password --os-storage-url=https://region-a.geo-1.objects.hpcloudsvc.com/v1.0/13632180903902 --os-tenant-id=my_tenant_id list my_container

-You may see the following message, when you run a swift client command:
+You may see the following message, when you run a Swift client command:

     No handlers could be found for logger "keystoneclient.v2_0.client"